 Feel like you just need a little help NOW?!

-Try listening to the following meditation, designed to be listened to during times of stress to help you calm down and relax, and also designed to be used on a regular basis to help guide your meditation practice, which has been shown to prevent depression and anxiety from ever getting hold of you to begin with.
-Enjoy with our blessings!
+Try listening to one of our Guided Meditations, designed to be utilized during times of stress to help you calm down and relax, and also designed to be used on a regular basis to help prevent depression and anxiety.

 Apps we <3!